by: Andrew Wayne Adams

 He had signed it.

 She came up behind him, put the cold beer on his neck playfully.
 He winced at the chill, and she slid her arm around his shoulders.
-He took the beer from her and opened it with his teeth, of which he had two rows.
+He took the beer from her and opened it with his teeth, of which he had

 The bottle was full of ground beef.